Authority: Executive Vice Chancellor and Provost

 Office of the Provost RPT Website

-The mission of the Department of Social Work is to promote a socially responsible society through education, research, and extension/community service.
-Within a framework emphasizing professional values and ethics, cultural competence, strengths, and partnerships, the Department prepares undergraduate students for generalist practice and graduate-level academic work and prepares graduate students for advanced practice and leadership roles.
+The mission of the School of Social Work is to promote a socially responsible society through education, research, and extension/community service.
+Within a framework emphasizing professional values and ethics, cultural competence, strengths, and partnerships, the School prepares undergraduate students for generalist practice and graduate-level academic work and prepares graduate students for advanced practice and leadership roles.

-The goals of the Department of Social Work are as follows:
+The goals of the School of Social Work are as follows:

 a.
 To offer a supportive and challenging learning environment where students develop the knowledge, skills, and values for socially responsible practice.